 - ¼ tsp Kasoori methi

-- 2 tsp Heavy Cream, to garnish
+- 2 tsp Heavy Cream, optional

 Instructions

-To make Palak Paneer
+Making Palak Paneer

 Recipe Video